Dedicated Rochester Divorce Lawyer Explains Spousal Maintenance vs. Spousal Support

 If you or someone you love is considering or going through a divorce, it is extremely important to have a full understanding of your spousal maintenance rights and obligations.
 Spousal maintenance is one of the most important aspects of a divorce proceeding.
 Whether you pay spousal support or you receive a monthly award, the decision will have a significant impact on your finances.

 Getting the proper legal representation is critical during this process.
 With our help, you can agree with your spouse or provide the courts with the necessary evidence so the judge can make a fair and sound decision.
 Our kind and compassionate divorce lawyers in Rochester, NY will be your emotional support and your legal representation as you go through this challenging time in your life.
 Make the next chapter of your life the best one yet with our help.

-Schedule a free consultation with our firm today to learn more about how we can represent your needs in the proceedings.
+Schedule a confidential consultation with our firm today to learn more about how we can represent your needs in the proceedings.
 During the COVID-19 pandemic, we are offering free phone or video consultations for your convenience.
 Contact us today and let attorney Michelle Cimino’s 20+ years of experience work for you.